clearent/ClearentIdtechIOSFramework/README.md

 clearentVP3300 = [[Clearent_VP3300 alloc]  init];
 [clearentVP3300 init:self clearentBaseUrl:@"http://gateway-sb.clearent.net", @"the public key Clearent gave you"];

 5 - Implement the successfulTransactionToken method.
-This method returns a token which represents the credit card and the current transavtion request.
+This method returns a token which represents the credit card and the current transaction request.
 It allows you to submit a payment transaction.
 When a card is processed (swipe or insert/dip of card with an emv chip), the framework will call successfulTransactionToken method when tokenization is successful.

 -(void) successfulTransactionToken:(NSString*) jsonString {